ngx-ree/ControlPanelsScripts/README.md

 These scripts were written on the fly as I played, so some parts could certainly have been done better and made more universal.
 I've tried to optimize them and eliminate as many bugs as possible.
 The libraries and the `example.ks` script are commented with a reasonable level of detail for easier orientation.

+Besides the description, there are demonstration videos available.
+The example script usage video is in the [example.ks](#exampleks) section.
+Videos of the rest of the included scripts in action are in the [Extras](#extras) section.

 If you come across a bug or any other problem, or if you need more detailed information, feel free to contact me at ngx.ree [at] gmail [dot] com.

 CP scripts require kOS version 1.5 or higher.
 The latest version can be found here: